Flip flops and their effects on your feet

 During the summer especially, some people will wear flip flops while driving.
 This is a bit risky as the sandal could get caught underneath the brake or gas pedal.

 Our best advice is this: If you have to wear flip flops then it would be better to wear them around the house and/or for short periods of time.
-The important thing to remember is to wear them on even surfaces for shorter periods of time and your feet should be fine.
+The important thing to remember is to wear them on even surfaces for shorter periods of time and your feet happier for it.